Rinny1/K--MEANS/README.md

  3rd Qu.:-0.09849   3rd Qu.: 0.80960
  Max.   :13.61035   Max.   : 2.02284

- After normalizing we get mean of 0.
+ by summary() function we get mean of 0.
  Also
  sd(AirlineNormal$Balance)
  sd(AirlineNormal$QualMiles)